spike-rabbit/element/docs/components/status-notifications/icon-status.md

-# Icon Status
+# Icon status

-The **Icon Status** component represents a customizable icon with a counter.
+The **icon status** component represents a customizable icon with a counter.

 ## Code ---